iamovi/simple_snake.py/README.md

 ## How to use

-- simply clone the repository to your local machine or download code as zip and extract.
+- Simply clone the repository to your local machine or download code as zip and extract.
 - Open `source_code.py` file with IDE or code editor to see game code, add more features to the game if you want.
-- you can play directly on your pc by opening `snake.exe` file.
+- You can play directly on your pc by opening `snake.exe` file.

 ### Important note
 - Before running the game, you'll need to have Python and Pygame installed on your system!